sebastiantoh/tp/docs/UserGuide.md

 * Exact matches (if exist) will appear as the top results.

 **Example**:

-Let's say you want to find the contact with the name 'Alex Yeoh' but you cannot remember the correct spelling of the name.
+Let's say you want to find the contact with the name 'Alex Yeoh' but you do not know the correct spelling of the name.
 You decide to search for 'alx yo' which has a similar pronunciation.
 You can still find the contact with the name 'Alex Yeoh' as shown.